Lurivar/Chronopost/Readme.md

 Labels are automatically created when you put the order on the status ID you entered in the configuration form, usually the treatment status.
 ---
-For relay / pickup points, you need to integrate a template to choose one relay in the list provided by the loop 'chronopost.get.relay'.
+For relay / pickup points, you need to integrate a template to choose one relay in the list provided by the loop 'chronopost.pickup.point.get.relay'.
 Ideally from a map, like google maps, yandex, or similar.

 Then, you can either create an entry in the address table and use it immediately,